Explore the unknown

 Describe your discoveries!

 This part describes everything you can expect participating in HEX Letter Larp!
-It will give you an idea of what we want to achieve and what we expect you to contribute with.
 It is required reading before signing up.

 If you wanted What to Expect about HEX: The Great Exhibition, go here.

 LARP (live action roleplay) or LAIV in Norwegian is an interactive theater experience where participants portray characters in a fictional setting, as both audience and performers working together to create a story through improvising.

 We will use larp terminology such as OOC (Out-Of-Character), IC (In-Character) and In-Game/Out-Of-Game to differentiate between what you as a player need to know or do (OOC/Out-Of-Game), and what you as the character knows and can do (IC/In-Game).

 Letter Larping is just what the name implies: larping done via letters.
 Whether it is really a larp or not depends on how you define that format and whether you think you can larp alone, but it is called a larp in Nordic countries, and it is at the least larp adjacent.